 TAKING ADVANTAGE OF TAX-FREE SHOPPING

 If you are traveling in Japan as a tourist ("temporary visitor" status) and are staying in Japan for less than 6 months, you can enjoy tax-free shopping at stores that display the "Japan Tax-free Shop" logo and receive a refund of the consumption tax.
-There are over 44,000 stores nationwide (as of April 2018) that provide tax-free shopping service to foreign customers.
+There are around 50,200 stores nationwide (as of April 2019) that provide tax-free shopping service to foreign customers.
 This service covers home electronics, clothes and kimono, handbags and footwear, groceries, beverages (including alcohol), medicines, supplements, cosmetics and more!

 There are two ways to take advantage of tax-free shopping.
 Some stores will exempt you from paying the tax at the time of purchase, while others (such as department stores) have Tax Refund Service Counters where you must go after you finish shopping.
 You must have your passport with you (photocopies are not accepted).
 Please be aware that goods that can be purchased tax-free fall into two categories (consumable goods and general goods) with some differences in applicable rules and conditions.

 ITEMS THAT CAN BE PURCHASED TAX-FREE

 Foods, beverages, medications, supplements, cosmetics, etc.

 The goods must be purchased at the same shop on the same day, and the total amount spent must be between ¥5,000 and ¥500,000 (excluding tax).

 The goods will be sealed into a special package and cannot be used in Japan.
 They must leave Japan within 30 days of the purchase date.

 Home electronics, clothes, kimono, footwear, accessories, etc.

 The goods must be purchased at the same store on the same day, and the total amount spent must be more than ¥5,000 (excluding tax) with no upper limit.

 (As of October 2019)